open-metadata/docs-v1/README.md

 ### 3. codeInfo

-It's a tag for which will contain explaination or information about a chuck of code.
+It's a tag for which will contain explanation or information about a chuck of code.
 Use as many tags as many steps you want inside the 'codeInfoContainer' tag.

-#### Arguments -
+#### Attributes -

 1. srNumber (type - Number)
    It is the step number and the code chunk number you want to highlight for the given information.